 Things to Do

-- Artxanda Funicular — Quick ride for skyline views and a sense of the city’s layout; good daylight break before night shows.
+- Artxanda Funicular — Quick way to get skyline views and understand the city’s layout.

 Local tours & experiences: Browse options on GetYourGuide